EN Banner

 Premium entrance includes entrance to Blue Lagoon, towel, silica face mask, one beverage of choice, bathrobe, a second face mask, and sparkling wine at Lava Restaurant.

-The main difference between the two is that for Premium entrance, you will get an extra bathrobe (rental), slippers, a second face mask (mineral or algae) and if you are dining at the Lava restaurant, a complimentary sparkling wine.
+The main difference between the two is that for Premium entrance, you will get an extra bathrobe (rental), slippers, a second face mask (mineral or algae) and a complimentary sparkling wine if you are dining at the Lava restaurant.
 To pay €20 more for these, worth it or not, you can decide for yourself.
-Personally, I always go for the Comfort entrance as the bathrobe and slippers are hardly used.
-Just from the changing room to the lagoon and that is like 100m.
-For the second face mask, you can always pay extra at the mask booth if you want to use it.

 From the car park of Blue Lagoon, you find the storage facility by the car park.
 This storage facility is for big luggage that cannot fit in lockers.
 There is a small storage fee.
 From here, you will follow a path through volcanic lava rocks to the reception building of Blue Lagoon.